 Open for Isness.
 I got involved with Tribal Voices, a collective of acoustic musicians, eco-buskers and protest singers in 1998, which seriously immanentised my political eschaton.

-I’m proud to have had the opportunity to collaborate with other artists like Joie Hinton, Daevid Allen, Brian Gulland, Dave Goodman, Jana Runnalls, Brian Abbott and Lui Krieg; I have also enjoyed playing bass with Dragonsfly, ici maintenants, Altered Native, Space Pirates, Mother Gong and Circulus.
+I’m proud to have had the opportunity to collaborate with other artists like Joie Hinton, Daevid Allen, Brian Gulland, Dave Goodman, Jana Runnalls, and Brian Abbott; I have also enjoyed playing bass with Dragonsfly, ici maintenants, Altered Native, Space Pirates, Mother Gong, Circulus, and Tantric Panic.
 I held the Bardic Chair of Ynys Witrin (Glastonbury) from 2005 to 2007; going on to become one of the Elder Bards of Gorsedh Ynys Witrin.

 A rousing and life-affirming rattlebag of song!
 Stirring, searching, soulful and beautiful; sung and played with passion as well as artistry.